da-ravindra/da-ravindra/README.md

-- 👋 Hi, I’m @da-ravindra
+- 👋 Hi, I’m Ravindra
-- 👀 I’m interested in ...
+- 👀 I’m interested in playing and watching cricket.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working as a Senior Software Engineer at Dell Technology.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to enhance my skills and knowledge.
-- 📫 How to reach me ...
+- 📫 You can reach out to me any time.

 <!---
 da-ravindra/da-ravindra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.